What is COSHH?

 Limits.
 Make sure that the use of hazardous substances doesn’t go over the Workplace Exposure Limit.

-How can The H&S Dept help with my COSHH risk assessment?
+How can The Health & Safety Dept help with my COSHH risk assessment?

 COSHH regulations are complex and can be hard to navigate, especially if you haven’t dealt with them before.
 Our specialists can support and guide your business through the maze of COSHH, offering help and guidance every step of the way.
 We can offer sensible advice that is completely tailored to your business, enabling you to understand the regulations and create a COSHH policy that keeps your company and your employees 100% safe and compliant.